JohnathonBowers/coding-log/coding-log.md

 ## March 2023

+**March 9, 2023**
+- Studied how to bring together both front and back ends on a MERN project

 **March 8, 2023**
 - Built a small API using modularized folders and files to perform Mongoose CRUD operations on MongoDB